FOMC Meeting: What You Need to Know

 Many factors go into the FOMC’s ultimate determination; members review overall economic indicators such as inflation, unemployment, and GDP.
 In addition, they may even consider how a change in monetary policy could affect specific industries within the American marketplace.

 The FOMC Meeting minutes, which provide a detailed summary of the discussion conducted between committee members, reveal exactly which factors lead to the Fed’s monetary policy decisions, as well as the various members’ views.
-While a press conference is conducted shortly after the FOMC meeting ends, the minutes are not released for a full three weeks following the meeting’s conclusion, so much of what goes into the committee’s decision remains a mystery to the public for nearly a month afterwards.
+While a press conference is conducted shortly after the FOMC meeting ends, the minutes are not released for a full three weeks following the meeting’s conclusion, so much of what goes into the committee’s decision remains a mystery to the public for nearly a month afterward.

 How Does the FOMC Operate?